qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 | `inttoptr`               | Used to cast an `i64` integer value to either a `%Qubit*` or a `%Result*`.                       | May be used as part of a function call only.                                                                |
 | `getelementptr inbounds` | Used to create an `i8*` to pass a constant string for the purpose of labeling an output value.   | May be used as part of a call to an output recording function only.                                         |

-The adaptive profile extends the base profile with additional instructions such as `br` (**Bullet 4**) and the additional opt-in instructions or intrinsics in (**Bullet 9/10/11**)
+The adaptive profile extends the base profile with additional instructions such as `br` (**Bullet 4**) and the additional opt-in instructions or intrinsics in (**Bullet 9**)

 See also the section on [data types and values](#data-types-and-values) for more information about the creation and usage of LLVM values.

 ## Run-Time Functions

-The following run-time functions must be supported by all backends, and are the only run-time functions that may be used as part of an adaptive profile compliant
+The following run-time functions must be supported by all backends:
-program:

 | Function                            | Signature            | Description                                                                                                                                                                                                                                                  |
 | :---------------------------------- | :------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |